Tug-of-war between idioms' figurative and literal interpretations in LLMs: Introduction

-In this paper, we first aim to identify how the idiom is interpreted by the transformer (i.e., LLama3.2-1B-base), where its figurative meaning is located, and how it is retrieved by the model.
-To this end, we pinpoint specific components of the model that have specialized in processing idioms by boosting their figurative meaning, while suppressing the compositional semantic literal interpretation.
-Having identified these, we proceed to investigating the information flow in the model, with the goal of identifying specific pathways through which the figurative meaning is passed forward to the final prediction, and whether this differs from the pathways of passing forward information about an idiom's literal interpretation.
+In this paper, we first aim to identify how the idiom is interpreted by a transformer Llama3.2-1B (we also run experiments on Llama3.1-8B, Qwen2.5-0.5B, Qwen2.5-7B), where its figurative interpretation is located, and how it is retrieved by the model compared to its literal counterpart.
+To this end, we pinpoint specific components of the model that have specialized in processing idioms by boosting their figurative interpretation, while suppressing the compositional semantic literal interpretation.
+Having identified these, we proceed to investigating the information flow in the model, with the goal of identifying specific pathways through which the figurative interpretation is passed forward to the final prediction, and whether this differs from the pathways of passing forward information about an idiom's literal interpretation.
+Additionally, given that the context plays a key role in disambiguating the interpretation of an idiom~\cite{mi2024rolling, fazly2009unsupervised, dankers2022can, holsinger2013representing}, we investigate how context interacts with lexical information of idioms.

-We address these questions through knockout analyses \cite{nanda2023progress, wang2022interpretability, geva2023dissecting}, where we separately knock out activations of each component (layer-wise MHSA and MLP, individual attention heads) in the model to observe their importance for retrieving idiom's figurative meaning.
+We address these questions through knockout analyses \cite{nanda2023progress, wang2022interpretability, geva2023dissecting}, where we separately ablate activations of each component (layer-wise MHSA and MLP, individual attention heads) in the model to observe their importance for retrieving idiom's figurative interpretation, and contextual disambiguation.
 Furthermore, to trace the flow of these interpretations, we employ activation patching experiments~\cite{wang2022interpretability, meng2022locating, hanna2023does, conmy2023towards, stolfo2023mechanistic}, in which we ablate one or both interpretations from specific pathways within the model.

-Our main findings are summarized in Figure \ref{fig:summary}: we identify three main steps of idiom processing (1) retrieval of the figurative meaning of the idiom in the early layers, (2) selective encoding of the two interpretations at intermediate layers after the idiom span token position, and (3) two alternative paths for routing the idiom's meaning to the final prediction, via a direct path for the literal meaning and an intermediate pathway that preferentially amplifies figurative interpretation over the other.
-In summary, our main contributions are:
+Figure \ref{fig:summary} summarizes our main findings.
+Our contributions are: